segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 ---
-title: Facebook Pixel
+title: Facebook Pixel Destination
+rewrite: true
 ---

 [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel) lets you measure and optimize the performance of your Facebook Ads.
 It makes conversion tracking, optimization and remarketing easier than ever.
-The {{integration.name}} Destination is open-source.
+The Facebook Pixel Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-facebook-pixel).

 _**NOTE:** Facebook has deprecated their modular "Ads For Websites" suite, which previously comprised Facebook Custom Audiences and Facebook Conversion Tracking.
 We've consolidated those two destinations into this new and improved "Facebook Pixel" destination._